The Forsyte Saga: The Forsyte Saga (2002)

 In 2002, the first two books and the first interlude were adapted by Granada Television for the ITV network, although, like the 1967 production, the miniseries took many liberties with Galsworthy's original work.
 Additional funding for this production was provided by American PBS station WGBH, the BBC version having been a success on PBS in the early 1970s.

 The Forsyte Saga: To Let (2003 serial)

 Immediately following the success of the 2002 adaptation, a second series was released in 2003.
 It portrays the saga's last book To Let.
 Much of the cast resumed their roles, but most of the first generation of Forsytes had died in the previous series.
 The principal characters played by Damian Lewis, Gina McKee, Rupert Graves, and Amanda Root return.
-It has also been released on DVD.
+The series has also been released on DVD.